 2002: First external funding received, a grant of $50,000 from the Kentucky Agricultural Development Board.
 Funds were used to purchase refrigerators and freezers for agencies to store food purchased by the Association.

-2009: Legislation was passed that created a Farms to Food Banks program in the Kentucky Department of Agriculture.
-The program is unfunded.
+2009: Legislation enacted to create a Farms to Food Banks program in the Kentucky Department of Agriculture.

 2011: KAFB established an office and hired a full-time executive director in after receiving a grant from the Walmart Foundation for this purpose.

 2011: With grant funding from the Kentucky Agricultural Development Fund, KAFB implemented a state-wide pilot of the Farms to Food Banks program.

 2012: Legislation enacted to add Farms to Food Banks Trust Fund to the Kentucky state income tax refund donation form.

 2013: Legislation enacted to establish a tax credit for agricultural donations to food banks.

 2014: $1.2M for Farms to Food Banks included in the biennial state budget.

 2015: The No Kid Hungry KY – KY Kids Eat campaign was launched to fight childhood hunger.

 2016: $1.2M for Farms to Food Banks included in the biennial state budget.